GITMCode/GITM/srcDoc/set_inputs.md

 ### KP

-I dont think that GITM actually uses this unless the Foster electric field model is used.
+GITM will not use this unless the Foster electric field model is used.

     #KP